ihmeuw/vivarium/docs/source/glossary.rst

     State Table
         The core representation of the population in the simulation.
-The state table consists of a row for each :term:`simulant <Simulant>` and a column for each :term:`attribute <Attribute>` the simulant possess.
+The state table consists of a row for each :term:`simulant <Simulant>` and a column for each :term:`attribute <Attribute>` the simulant possesses.